damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 For now, let's talk about one final thing.

-### Deploying to different platforms
+### Deploying to Different Platforms

 In real life, we are not limited to S3 and GitLab Pages.
 We host, and therefore, deploy our apps and packages to various services.

-Moreover, at some point, you can decide to move to a new platform, so you had to rewrite all your deployment scripts.
+Moreover, at some point, you could decide to move to a new platform and thus need to rewrite all your deployment scripts.
 You can use a gem called `dpl` to minimize the damage.

 In the examples above we used `awscli` as a tool to deliver code to an example